 Older cats need to have their minds occupied.
 Failing to exercise the mind doesn’t just lead to boredom.
 Feline dementia is more likely to occur if a cat’s brain is left to waste.

-Keeping your cat mentally sharp can be as simple as talking to them.
+Keeping your cat mentally sharp can be as simple as talking to him.
 There is no shame in holding conversations with your cat.
-When they meow back at you, they’re holding up their end of the deal because cats only meow at humans, not other cats.
+When he meows back at you, he’s holding up his end of the deal because cats only meow at humans, not other cats.

 You can also keep your cat entertained with toys and games.
-There is no need to engage in anything to physical.
+There is no need to do anything too physical.
 Many pet stores will stock treat-dispensing games that require basic, logical thought from your cat.
-These can be impactful if your senior cat is home alone for several hours a day.
+These can be valuable if your senior cat is home alone for several hours a day.

 5) Age-Appropriate Diet

 Diet takes on an ever-greater level of importance.
 Pet food manufacturers create senior recipes for a reason.
-The nutritional needs of a cat adjust as they grow older.
+The nutritional needs of a cat adjust as he gets older.

 Protein is crucial to a senior feline.
 High-quality protein, ideally contained within wet food, keeps the joints supple and flexible.
 Also, wet food will provide your pet with essential hydration.

-Cheaper cat foods are packed with fillers, which are troublesome on your older pet’s digestion.
+Cheaper cat foods are packed with fillers, which are bad for a senior cat’s digestion.
 If you are unsure as to which food to select, ask your vet.

 In addition to their standard food, you may wish to consider providing an older cat with supplements.
 Remember that excessive vitamins can become toxic.

-Every cat is different, and faces different challenges in their senior years.
-Your pet may be lacking in particular nutrients, and could use a supplemental boost.
+Every cat faces different challenges in his senior years.
+Your pet may be lacking in particular nutrients and would benefit from a supplement.

 6) Watch Your Cat’s Weight

-If your cat is less active than before, you’ll have to ensure they stay trim.
+If your cat is less active than before, you’ll have to ensure that he stays trim.

-It can be very dangerous to allow an older gain to pile on the pounds.
-It’s harder for them to exercise and burn these excess calories away.
+It can be dangerous to allow an older cat to pile on the pounds.
+It’s harder for him to exercise and burn off those excess calories.
 Allowing your cat to carry excess weight could lead to diabetes and aggravate arthritis.
 This will make it significantly harder for your cat to jump.

-Cats Protection has a visual guide as to whether your pet is overweight.
-You may need to draw up a meal and exercise schedule to keep your elderly feline at its optimal weight and size.
+Cats Protection has a visual guide on whether your pet is overweight.
+You may need to draw up a meal and exercise schedule to keep your elderly feline at hiss optimal weight and size.

 7) Look Out for Signs of Sickness